coreinfrastructure/best-practices-badge/doc/security.md

 We consider the code we reuse
 (e.g., libraries and frameworks) before adding them, to reduce the risk of unintentional and intentional vulnerabilities from them.
+In particular, we prefer the use of popular components (where problems are more likely to be addressed) and common OSS licenses.
 We also have a process for detecting when the components we use have known vulnerabilities (using bundle-audit) or are out-of-date.

 We can't eliminate all risks, and if we rewrote all the software (instead of reusing software) we would risk creating vulnerabilities in own code.